Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Created a more balanced usage of free space on clusters after the addition of nodes
 * Improved the Qumulo Core Web UI
 * Added a flag to a `qq` CLI command
-* Fixed bugs related to quotas and Alternative Data Streams
+* Fixed issues related to quotas and Alternative Data Streams

 ## Qumulo Core 5.2.4
 {{page.varDownloadsRelnotes}}